vincemic/wopr-ai-chatbot/README.md

 ## 🎨 Customization

 ### Styling

 - Modify `src/styles.scss` for global CRT effects
 - Update `wopr-chat.scss` for component-specific styling
 - Adjust CSS variables for different terminal colors

 ### WOPR Personality

-- Edit the `WOPR_SYSTEM_PROMPT` in `WoprChatService.cs`
+- Edit the `WOPR_SYSTEM_PROMPT` in the Angular component
-- Modify startup messages in the Angular component
+- Modify startup messages in the chat component
 - Add new game types in the game state management

 ## 🔊 Immersive Audio Experience